vitalfedorov/CV/CV_en.md

 <b>Cognitive Technologies Ltd. Программист C/C++.
 (1999-2003) </b>
 > <i>Machine Translation System</i>
-> Designed and developed the lemmatization library, translation library and special purpose interpreter for the syntax parsing
+> Designed and developed the lemmatization library, translation library and the special purpose interpreter for the syntax parsing
 >
 > <i>Optical Character Recognition (OCR)</i>
 > Developed the software library for the dictionary based correction of OCR results